frequently asked questionsWhy does UW-L need a Hate Response Team?

 All submitted hate/bias incident reports are entered into the Hate Response Team's database.
 Although there are some unique situations when reports are forwarded to necessary administrators, for the most part, only Hate Response Team Members have access to full reports.

 The Hate Response Team meets regularly to review and compile hate/bias incident reports, and posts a living, updated document on the Campus Climate website.
 This document does not include any personal or identifying information and is a means to provide transparency for public interest and awareness.

-Hate/Bias Incident Reports are also sometimes used by the Campus Climate Office for educational purposes, including slide shows and presentations.
+Hate/Bias Incident Reports are also sometimes used by the Campus Climate for educational purposes, including slide shows and presentations.
 Using examples of hate/bias which occur right here at home has proved to be an effective way to engage our community in conversations regarding hate, bias and inclusion.
-In addition, the Campus Climate initiative Awareness through Performance produces a slide show every fall as an educational tool to raise awareness around the hate/bias which occurs right here at UW-L. Confidentiality is always respected and individuals who report are not identified in any way.
+In addition, Campus Climate's program Awareness through Performance produces a slide show every fall as an educational tool to raise awareness around the hate/bias which occurs right here at UW-L. Confidentiality is always respected and individuals who report are not identified in any way.